Fraud & Scams

 Step 6: Install a spam blocker

-T-Mobile customers’ phone numbers were accessed during the latest data breach.
-With this information, Levin says thieves can launch smishing attacks—text messages that aim to steal people’s personal information and money.
+If phone numbers are accessed during a data breach, thieves can launch smishing attacks—text messages that aim to steal people’s personal information and money, Levin says.
 So be careful not to click on links in any text messages you receive, even if they appear to come from a reputable company.
 Instead, contact the company directly to see if there are issues with your account.

 Scammers also can use phone numbers to make spam calls.
 Cut down on the number of these calls you receive by installing a spam blocker.
 In addition to account, credit and identity monitoring, Carefull provides spam blocking assistance.
 Members can select their phone provider and device type and be automatically sent a link to install their provider's preferred spam call blocking application.